theewl/CodepathProject/README.md

 - **Story:** Allows user to add courses and activities into their own list.
 Present corresponding info for every course, and welcome user to contribute their own opinion toward the platform.
 - **Market:** Currently UCI students, would expand to all college students if applicable.
 "Made for student" is always the main idea for this app.
 - **Habit:** We wish this app could be a must-have to college students, for it is simple but detailed, and would satisfy the real needs of students.
-- **Scope:** Starting from part of courses selected by our team, we would try to cover every courses available in this school, with precise anWireframe.jpgd well organized content presenting to users.
+- **Scope:** Starting from part of courses selected by our team, we would try to cover every courses available in this school, with precise and well organized content presenting to users.

 ## Product Spec